 Still, we think the Shark provides strong performance for the price.
 Let’s take a closer look at how it handles common cleaning tasks.

-The Shark IZ201UK is a decent performer on carpets.
+We think the Shark IZ201UK is a decent performer on carpets.
 It’s great for low-pile carpets and rugs, and makes quick work of both small particles and larger debris.

 It’s not as effective as the very best cordless vacuums for cleaning thicker pile carpets though.
 The Shark is powerful enough to fluff up carpets, and it still removes most dirt and dust, but we don’t think it provides the same deep clean as the top models.